elee-tudublin/2023_sswd_11.1_start/readme.md

 *  The column state in `table_sort`  is changed.
 * JavaScript `array sort` is used to sort asc. or desc.

 Add this function to the page.
+For use of the JS ternery operator see: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_operator

 ```javascript
 	// Sort alpha values in a given column